jp6rt/data-playground/README.md

-# Data Engineering Notebooks and Scripts

-Code examples for big data tools, analytics and frameworks.
+# Notes for ETL, streaming and data analytics.

 ## Prerequisites